 Indiana Lifeline Law

 If students are not on College property, they are still urged to seek help for themselves or others.
-Within the State of Indiana, “the Lifeline Law provides immunity for the crimes of public intoxication, minor in possession, minor in consumption, and similar laws, to persons who identify themselves to law enforcement while seeking medical assistance for a person suffering from an alcohol-related health emergency.
+The Indiana Lifetime Law provides ” immunity for the crimes of public intoxication, minor possession, minor consumption, and minor transport to persons who reveal themselves to law enforcement while seeking medical assistance for a person suffering from an alcohol-related health emergency.”